snithissh/astro-paper/src/content/blog/identify-account-id-from-public-s3-bucket.md

-Assume we have another user called `LeakyBucket`  we can check this account against the s3 bucket called `mega-big-tech`  and bruteforce their `Account ID`  using a tool [s3-account-search](https://github.com/WeAreCloudar/s3-account-search "https://github.com/WeAreCloudar/s3-account-search")
+Assume we have another role called `LeakyBucket`  we can check this account against the s3 bucket called `mega-big-tech`  and bruteforce their `Account ID`  using a tool [s3-account-search](https://github.com/WeAreCloudar/s3-account-search "https://github.com/WeAreCloudar/s3-account-search")